bluesky/databroker/docs/source/tutorials/get-data.rst

    import databroker.tutorial_utils
    databroker.tutorial_utils.fetch_RSOXS_example()

-Access the catalog as assign it to a variable for convenience.
+Access the new Catalog and assign this Run to a variable.

 .. ipython:: python

    import databroker
    run = databroker.catalog['bluesky-tutorial-RSOXS']['777b44a']

-The method ``run.primary.read()`` method reads all the data from the "primary" stream from storage into memory.
+In the previous example, we used ``run.primary.read()`` at this point.
+That method reads all the data from the "primary" stream from storage into memory.
 This can be inconvenient if:

 1. The data is so large it does not all fit into memory (RAM) at once.
 Reading it would prompt a ``MemoryError`` (best case) or cause Python to crash